-The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that Conejo Valley Unified School District, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.
-However, Conejo Valley Unified School District may disclose appropriately designated "directory information" without written consent, unless you have advised the District to the contrary in accordance with District procedures.
 The primary purpose of directory information is to allow the District to include the type of information from your child's education records in certain school publications.
 Examples include a playbill showing your student's role in a drama production; the annual yearbook; honor roll or other recognition lists; graduation programs; and sports activity sheets such as for wrestling showing weight and height of team members.